physics of CYTOSKELETON & MORPHOGENESIS

 Laurent Blanchoin, Manuel Théry

-Our work is dedicated to the investigation of the rules directing cytoskeleton self-organization.
-All cells have a cytoskeleton, a network of filaments that control cell shape and direct intra-cellular organization.
+In particular we aim to unravel the rules that direct “cytoskeleton” self-organization.
+All cells have a skeleton, a network of filaments that control cell shape and direct intra-cellular organization.
 As all components in cells, this network is dynamic, permanently assembling and disassembling, renewing its components and reconfiguring its architecture.
-This how cells sense and respond to external signals so that their internal organisation is adapted to the geometry of their environment.
+This enables cells to organise themselves internally in a way that matches the geometry of their environment.

 To reveal the rules directing cytoskeleton architectures we work on animal cells of various kinds as well as on reconstituted networks of filaments, that we assemble from purified proteins in cell-free systems.
 These two complementary approaches, complex and minimalist, physiological and fully controlled, allow us to reveal the core properties of living matter.
 In particular, we focus on the process of symmetry break and polarization of cytoskeleton networks.
 We aim at identifying the mechanisms by which cells orient in space and specify the axis that defines their body plan.